 Focuses on probability theory and statistics using methods of calculus.
 Prerequisites: MTH 185, 186, 215, or consent of instructor.
-Offered spring semester, odd years.

 APPLIED MUSIC

 Special Topics and Advanced Topics courses are offered on occasion to meet special needs of students.
 These variable credit-hour courses are offered at all levels (191, 291, 391, 491).